yousefelhattab/yousefelhattab/README.md

 </div>

 ### About Me
-I am a recent Electronics and Communication Engineering graduate with a deep interest in DevOps, cloud technologies, and automation.
-Currently, I am enrolled in the DevOps and Automation program at the National Telecommunication Institute (NTI), where I am developing hands-on expertise in tools such as **AWS, Linux, Ansible, Docker, Terraform, Python, and CI/CD pipelines**.
-My goal is to leverage technology to create scalable, efficient solutions that drive productivity, streamline workflows, and support business growth.
+I am an Electronics and Communication Engineering graduate with a strong passion for DevOps, cloud computing, and automation.
+I hold the AWS Certified Cloud Practitioner certification and have completed the DevOps and Automation program at the National Telecommunication Institute (NTI).
+During my training, I gained hands-on experience with technologies such as AWS, Linux, Ansible, Docker, Terraform, Python, and CI/CD pipelines.

+I am committed to leveraging my skills to design scalable, efficient systems that streamline workflows, boost productivity, and drive business growth.
+Always eager to learn and innovate, I enjoy contributing to projects that bridge the gap between development and operations.

 ---